Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors

-The quantum discord is a measure of the pure quantum part of the correlations obtained by subtracting off the classical correlations from the mutual information.
-It is a measure of the information that cannot be extracted without the joint measurements.
-The discord is a good indicator of the quantum nature of quantum correlation.~\cite{r5}It is given by ~\cite{r26}
+The quantum discord is a measure of the pure quantum part of the correlations obtained by subtracting the classical correlations from the mutual information.
+It is a measure of the information that cannot be extracted without joint measurements.
+The discord is a good indicator of the quantum nature of quantum correlation~\cite{r5} and is given by~\cite{r26}

 where $v_{1}$ and $v_{2}$ are the symplectic eigenvalues of $\sigma_{d}$ and $E$ is defined as